-- Achievement the percentage of students on-track throughout the year to perform at the Proficient or Advanced level on their next OCCT Reading/Math assessments - Professional Development opportunities to deepen understanding in reading/math curriculum and strategies- particularly in support of students with diverse needs, OAS and curriculum alignment, and behavioral interventions/trauma-informed instruction - Parent/Family Support information and resources offered to parents about supporting reading/math growth, understanding online curricular resources, and using Google tools - 4.
-School leadership, in collaboration with families and community stakeholders, identifies a manageable number of priorities, at the right level of magnitude and aligned with the Needs Assessment, for school improvement.
+- Achievement the percentage of students on-track throughout the year to perform at the Proficient or Advanced level on their next OSTP Reading/Math assessments - Professional Development opportunities to deepen understanding in accessing/using data, maximizing the capabilities of online resources, and investigating specific reading skill gaps - Parent/Family Support information and resources offered to parents about motivating/engaging their children - Title I/Federal Programs Teacher-increase student achievement by providing remediation to students whose OAS standard specific needs are identified by common assessments and/or English Language Surveys - 4.
+School leadership, in collaboration with families and community stakeholders, identifies a manageable number of priorities, at the right level of magnitude and aligned with the Needs Assessment, for improvement.